Walk through a long dark tunnel, with images of tortured souls sculptured on the walls, and you enter the Hall of Opium.

-Thailand Hall of Opium
+Hall of Opium, Thailand

 The result is a thought-provoking and surprisingly poignant exhibition.

 Opium’s far-reaching history ranges from its medicinal use by the ancient Egyptians and Greeks as a painkiller and cure for dysentery to the misery of drug abuse today.

 Pass through a teak replica of a British clipper ship used to carry opium from India to China, and you learn that the British forced the Chinese to accept opium as payment for tea.

 Mao Tse Tung is even quoted as saying the wars were the beginning of the Communist Revolution.

-Opium pipes, pipes, pipes
+Opium dens and pipes